 Omani firms take steps to keep staff safe from coronavirus

-MUSCAT: A growing number of organisations in the Sultanate — ranging from multinational corporations and major contractors to international consultancies and small businesses — are adopting measures to secure their employees — management executives and blue-collar workers alike — from potential exposure to the novel coronavirus responsible for the COVID-19 pandemic.
+A growing number of organisations in the Sultanate — ranging from multinational corporations and major contractors to international consultancies and small businesses — are adopting measures to secure their employees — management executives and blue collar workers alike — from potential exposure to the novel coronavirus responsible for the COVID-19 pandemic.

 Many of these measures are in line with precautions championed internationally and embraced by countries around the world.